 The licensee for a garage or similar sale shall be responsible for the maintenance of good order and decorum on the premises during the hours of the sale and shall not permit the parking of motor vehicles on or about the public streets, or infringe upon adjoining neighbor's property, driveways, rights-of-way, mail delivery space or refuse collection, or impede the flow of vehicular traffic, or obstruct or impede pedestrian traffic on the sidewalks or walkways of the Town.

-The licensee shall be responsible for removing the sale items from the property within 24 hours of the end of the sale.
+The licensee shall be responsible for removing the sale items from public view on the property or adjoining properties within 24 hours of the end of the sale.